 Do those old proposals feel complete?
 What inspires you about these previous attempts, whether they resulted in a contract or not?
 Well-written proposals highlight the power and heart of your business, so revisiting them can be a great way to move your mind into the best creative space.

-Think about how you felt as an individual worker, if you can, after a really strong job interview, when you walked out of the room or exited an online meeting feeling like even if you weren’t “hired,” the decision makers got an accurate picture of who you are and what you can do.
+Think about how you felt, if you can, after a really strong job interview: You left that room or video call feeling that even if you weren’t “hired,” the decision makers got an accurate picture of who you are and what you can do.
 The best proposals will give you that same feeling about your company.
 If old proposals don’t make you proud and energized, resolve to make this one stronger and more authentic than ever.

 2. Examine your online presence, including your blog and social media.